LoTerence/altcoin-charter/README.md

 # Run the client & server in development mode
 npm run dev
+# Server runs on http://localhost:5000 and client on http://localhost:3000

 # Run the Express server only
 npm run dev:server